tiwong/tiwong.github.io/maths.md

 ### Papers

-5. A higher-weight Gross-Zagier formula on Shimura curves (with Y. Elias) [Preprint](HigherWeightGZ.pdf);
+5. A higher-weight Gross-Zagier formula on Shimura curves (with Y. Elias) Submitted <a href="https://arxiv.org/abs/1708.05820">ArXiv</a>

 4. Biases in prime factorizations and Liouville functions for arithmetic progressions (with P. Humphries and S. Shekatkar) Submitted;  <a href="https://arxiv.org/abs/1704.07979">ArXiv</a>.
+[Updated version](ParityFinal.pdf)

 3. Eisenstein cocycles over imaginary quadratic fields I: Values of L-functions (with J. Flórez and C. Karabulut) Submitted;  <a href="https://arxiv.org/abs/1611.08565">ArXiv</a>.